 As distinct as the two major Belgian ethnic-linguistic communities are, there is nevertheless some flow of Belgianness that extends across the regional divide.
 Apart from the regional partition of languages, Flemings often intersperse their Flemish with French words such as merci ("thank you") and ça va ("ok, that's good").
-On the other hand, French-speaking Walloons and Bruxellois are prone to say s'il vous plaît (usually meaning "please") just like the Dutch alstubleeft for "here you go," a pleasantry that is not found in other French countries (Danblon et al. 2005: 48).
-Both Flemings and Walloons express an anti-nationalist doubt about the future of Belgian unity.
-As a non-Belgian researcher, Fox was astonished at Belgians' view of their own country as one that "barely exists'; that it is an 'historical accident,' an 'artificial state,' or a 'nonstate'"; she was baffled by "the continual failure of Belgians to recognize that this 'Belgium-in-spite-of-itself' outlook is part of the shared culture they deny possessing" (Fox 1994: 7, 321-322, 331-332).
+On the other hand, French-speaking Walloons and Bruxellois are prone to say s'il vous plaît (usually meaning "please") just like the Dutch alstubleeft for "here you go," a pleasantry that is walloons express an anti-nationalist doubt about the future of Belgian unity.
+As a non-Belgian researcher, Fox was astonished at Belgians' view of their own country as one that "barely exists'; that it is an 'historical accident,' an 'artificial state,' or a 'nonstate'"; she was baffled by "the continual failure of Belgians to recognize that this 'Belgium-inspite-of-itself' outlook is part of the shared culture they deny possessing" (Fox 1994: 7, 321-322, 331-332).
 If indeed there is a common quality that distinguishes Belgians from non-Belgians, it is this tendency of Belgians to eschew their national identity in favor of local, regional, and supranational allegiances.
 In this way, Belgians' common identity is marked by a lack of commitment to a national mindset.
 Despite the pessimism expressed by a recent Belgian Prime Minister, Yves Leterme, who "infamously called Belgium an accident of history, united only by its king, its national football team and some beers" (Economist 2007), this divided country has thrived against substantial odds.